fvcaputo/fvcaputo.github.io/portfolio.md

     <div class="two-thirds column">
      <h2>OpenGL Framework</h2>
         <p>
         An OpenGL framework written from the ground up in C++ with a few helpful external libs.
-Includes vertex and fragment shader reader, model loading of Wavefront files, primitives generator with mesh constrol, phong illumination, light mapping support (diffuse mapping, specular mapping, normal mapping), shadow mapping and deferred shading.
+Includes vertex and fragment shader reader, model loading of Wavefront files, primitives generator with mesh control, phong illumination, light mapping support (diffuse mapping, specular mapping, normal mapping), shadow mapping and deferred shading.
         <br><br>Code and more images available at the <a href="https://github.com/fvcaputo/openglframework">github repo</a>.
         </p>
     </div>